 Top Travel Credit Cards

 This is my favorite rewards card.
-You can earn up to 25,000 bonus points when you get the card and meet the minimum spending requirements as well as a 20% transfer bonus when you move 20,000 to any participating airline (my favorite feature)!
-There’s no annual fee the first year.
+You can earn up to 25,000 bonus points when you get the card (10,000 after your first purchase, 15,000 more after you spend $5,000 in 90 days) as well as a 20% transfer bonus when you move 20,000 to any participating airline (my favorite feature)!
+There’s no annual fee the first year ($65 per year after that).
 I use this card for all my day-to-day spending.
-It’s one of the best cards out there.
+Like all credit cards, terms and conditions apply.

 Disclosure: Please note that some of the links above are affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.
 I use all the companies listed and I recommend them because they rock and have made my travels better.
 If you are ready to book your trip and would like to support this website in some way, using these links will help do exactly that.
 Everybody wins and if you have any questions about the companies, e-mail me.
 I’m happy to answer any questions about the companies you have.